From Swoop Dogg to Snoop Dogg: CEC’s Robot Gears Up for the Gin and Juice Bowl

 Don’t ‘Drop It Like It’s Hot,’ Miami!

 Miami University’s RedHawks are ready to bring their A-game to the highly anticipated Snoop Dogg Arizona Bowl on Dec.
-28. The RedHawks will take on Colorado State University in this exciting matchup at Arizona Stadium in Tucson, Arizona.
+27. The RedHawks will take on Fresno State in this exciting matchup at Casino Del Sol Stadium in Tucson, Arizona.
 Kickoff is scheduled for 4:30 p.m.
 ET, and the game will be broadcast live on The CW Network.

-This bowl game is extra special as it marks Miami’s 16th all-time bowl appearance, continuing a five-year streak of postseason play.
-Miami, who made an impressive run as the Mid-American Conference (MAC) runner-up, finished with an overall 8-5 record and capped off a thrilling seven-game winning streak.
-The RedHawks’ hard-earned 7-1 conference record tied them with Ohio for the top spot in the MAC.
-With this bowl appearance, the RedHawks will look to build on their legacy of bowl successes, which includes 8 wins and 7 losses in previous bowl games.
+This bowl game is extra special as it marks Miami’s 17th all-time bowl appearance, continuing a six-year streak of postseason play.
+The RedHawks are only the second team in Arizona Bowl history to make back-to-back appearances, after a dominant win versus Colorado State in the 2024 Snoop Dogg Bowl.
+Miami, who made an impressive run as the Mid-American Conference (MAC) runner-up, finished with an overall 7-6 record.
+The RedHawks’ hard-earned 6-2 conference record led them to their third-straight MAC Championship Game this year.
+With this bowl appearance, the RedHawks will look to build on their legacy of bowl successes, which includes 9 wins and 7 losses in previous bowl games.

 ‘That’s How We Ballin’